C – Variables and Data Types

 Another thing you need to do is come up with a variable name that best describe what it is used for.
 Note that everything in C is case sensitive.
 For an example, if you declare a variable with the name CaNdY, and when you need to use that variable, you have to type that in exact, upper and lower case letters.

-Initialization means assigning value to a variable.
+Initialization means assigning value to a variable for the first time.

 There is one person in an elevator that weighs 158.75 pounds (72 kg).
 Store that information in memory.